22 March 2023

 - May be open or closed for redemptions by investors.

-- Investors must qualify as ‘professional’ investors and/or subscribe for interests with a value of at least £250,000, and sign a simple investment warning (usually included in the subscription document).
+- Investors must qualify as ‘professional’ investors and/or make an initial investment of at least £250,000, and sign a simple investment warning (usually included in the subscription document).

 - No investment or borrowing restrictions.